 What breed of chicken lays the most eggs?

 This is actually a difficult question to answer as it varies based on genetics, environment, rearing and feeding practices.
 The most prolific layer is the commercial leghorn in a commercial layer house.
-Surprisingly, we didn’t have much luck with Black or Red Stars though others have.
-In our backyard, we have found the following breeds to lay a good quantity of eggs year round without artificial light in the winter:
+Black or Red Stars are sex linked hybrids that should lay well.
+Australorps and Leghorns also lay well.

 Which chicken is the most tame?